-C. Harvest restrictions:
+C. Harvest restrictions

-- 1. Egg-bearing Jonah crabs: No person shall take, offer for sale, or possess at any time any female Jonah crab bearing eggs visible thereon or from which the egg pouch or bunion shall have been removed. - 2.
-Only whole Jonah crab may be retained and sold. - D. Control date: The control date for the Jonah Crab fishery is June 2, 2015.
+- 1. Egg-bearing Jonah Crabs: No person shall take, offer for sale, or possess at any time any female Jonah Crab bearing eggs visible thereon or from which the egg pouch or bunion shall have been removed. - 2.
+Only whole Jonah Crab may be retained and sold.

-5.12 Atlantic Rock Crab:
+5.12 Atlantic Rock Crab

-A. Control date: The control date for the Atlantic Rock Crab fishery is June 1, 2016.
+Control date: The control date for the Atlantic Rock Crab fishery is June 1, 2016.
 This control date has been established by the Department for potential future use in establishing eligibility criteria for future access to the fishery.